 Notched Spreader – This can be tricky to find, but they are often in the grout and tile section of the hardware store.
 The compact size and how easy to clean mean you will get many uses from them.
 Link Here

-Plywood is often best sourced locally, but not every lumberyard carries marine grade plywood and how do you know which ones in your area do?
+Unless you purchase a CNC cut kit you may find that plywood is often best sourced locally.
+But not every lumberyard carries marine grade plywood and how do you know which ones in your area do?
 Well, we don’t have a crystal ball to answer this one, but we are compiling a list of suppliers that we know of.
 We ask that you comment the supplier(s) that you know of and/or have used in your area.
 Our goal is for this resource to continue to grow and help as many as possible.

 (We receive no compensation from any suppliers in this list.)